What is long and short trading?

 Sometimes the indicators suggest a long position is best.
 There may be times when a short position is best.
 There may even be times when taking both positions is useful.
 Holding long and short positions at the same time is known as hedging.

 You’re using one position to counteract the other during times of high volatility.
-Hedging positions isn’t done for a long period of time, but it can be done if you think short-term market movements will hurt the current position you hold.
+Hedging can be short-term or longer-term, depending on the objective.

 The bottom line here is that trading gives you the ability to go long or short on financial instruments.
 The decision on which position you take at any point in time is yours.
 It’s important to understand that you may not make a profit.

 Trading carries a certain amount of risk, and the value of an asset can increase or decrease.
-This means you should never open long trades or short trades with money you can’t afford to lose.
+It’s generally important to understand the risks and only trade with money you can afford to lose.

 That’s where the art and science of trading come into play.
 We have a variety of resources on Saxo Bank to help you assess the markets and make decisions.
-Ultimately, you make the final call, but it’s advisable to assess technical indicators and other pieces of data before you do.
+Ultimately, decisions depend on your approach, and many traders use a combination of analysis tools and market information.

 01 /